The Role of Physical Identity Access Management During A Pandemic

 AlertEnterprise, Vice President of Marketing and Communications

-As COVID-19 strengthens its grip across the globe with over 118,000 cases of infected people and the World Health Organization (WHO) declaring it a pandemic, it’s important for us to have a conversation about how and where technology can support enterprise efforts to protect its workforce.
+As COVID-19 strengthens its grip across the globe with over 1 million cases of infected people and the World Health Organization (WHO) declaring it a pandemic, it’s important for us to have a conversation about how and where technology can support enterprise efforts to protect its workforce.
 Here are three considerations on how a Physical Identity Access Management (PIAM) platform can help:

 1. Identity Intelligence and Risk Score.

 Incorporating risk scoring and behavior patterns into an identity profile allows for proactive risk analysis before granting or removing access.
 Technology like Identity Intelligence and the active policy enforcement rules-based engine automatically identify policy violations and unauthorized access.
 This allows security managers to proactively monitor and respond to security violations as well as operational and procedural issues.
 During the COVID-19 outbreak, this could include travel history to restricted countries or regions.
 Integration with travel and HR applications can detect when and where a person booked travel and has badged in, providing the enterprise the ability to build a solid risk profile of activity.
 If someone in the workforce recently visited a restricted location, security and HR teams can be automatically notified to disable badge access to help avoid exposure and potential transmission.
 In the scenario where someone in the workforce becomes sick they would be considered a high risk.
 Any requests for physical access to a facility would require special approval according to company and local or federal health authority policies.